jafrog/jafrog.github.com/_posts/2012-11-22-inherit-classes-from-Struct.md

 => [Foo, Object, Kernel, BasicObject]
 {% endhighlight %}

-When inheriting from ´Struct.new´:
+When inheriting from `Struct.new`:

 {% highlight ruby %}
 Foo.ancestors
 => [Foo, #<Class:0x00000001d41100>, Struct, Enumerable, Object, Kernel, BasicObject]
 {% endhighlight %}

-When creating a constant from ´Struct.new´:
+When creating a constant from `Struct.new`:

 {% highlight ruby %}
 Foo.ancestors
 => [Foo, Struct, Enumerable, Object, Kernel, BasicObject]
 {% endhighlight %}

-Have you noticed ´Enumerable´ in two later cases?
-It means that suddenly instances of your class start to respond to ´each´ method and a bunch of other methods.
-So it's better be careful using ´Struct´ like this.
+Have you noticed `Enumerable` in two later cases?
+It means that suddenly instances of your class start to respond to `each` method and a bunch of other methods.
+So it's better be careful using `Struct` like this.